pivotal-cf/om/CONTRIBUTING.md

 ```

 Several integration tests require [`minio`](https://minio.io/)) to be installed for s3 testing.
 For OSX, `brew install minio/stable/minio minio/stable/mc`.
+These tests will be skipped if minio
+is not installed, but to ensure that we will be able to pull in your PR, and that all tests will
+pass, it is recommended to install it for local development.

 ## Vendoring dependencies

-The project currently checks in all vendored dependencies.
-Our vendoring tool of choice
+Our vendoring tool of choice at present is [go modules](https://github.com/golang/go/wiki/Modules)
-at present is [go modules](https://github.com/golang/go/wiki/Modules) which is rapidly becoming the standard.
+which is rapidly becoming the standard.

 Adding a dependency is relatively straightforward (first make sure you have the dep binary):